Blog, Events & News

 - An annual saving of £3m and a full return of initial investment within 5 months

-When returning to ICE London next year, it will make for an interesting comparison to see how the year to follow will shape discussions around bot management.
-Also to see if the new wave of automated threats outlined as ‘predominant’ in the Forrester report will influence cybersec decisions and future innovation of gaming companies operating in the online space.
+When returning to ICE London next year, it will make for an interesting comparison to see how the year to follow will shape discussions around bot management and the forever changing bot landscape & industry threats.
+Also to see if the new wave of automated threats outlined as ‘predominant’ in the Forrester report will influence cybersecurity decisions and future innovation of gaming companies operating in the online space.

 Talk to Netacea about our smarter approach to bot management today.